-Dwight, Illinois is a pretty little town of some 4,500 residents whose motto is “Not Just A Bump in the Road,” which you’ll find to be a true if you take the time to stop and explore this old Route 66 town.
+Dwight, Illinois is a pretty little town of some 4,500 residents whose motto is “Not Just A Bump in the Road,” which you’ll find to be true if you take the time to stop and explore this old Route 66 town.

 It all began in the early 1850s when two railroad surveyors by the names of James Spencer and T.C.
 Myer camped near what would soon be the town of Dwight.
-Within a few years, the railroad was built and when the first Alton and Sangamon (later the Chicago and Alton) train came through from Chicago to St. Louis in 1854, there were just two small wood buildings and a water tank.
+Within a few years, the railroad was built and when the first Alton and Sangamon (later the Chicago and Alton) train came through from Chicago to St. Louis in 1854, there were just two small wooden buildings and a water tank.
 They called the “station” West New York.
-However when Richard P. Morgan, another survey engineer, was asked to give the place a name, he suggested Henry Dwight of New York who had invested a fortune into the building of the railroad.
+However, when Richard P. Morgan, another survey engineer, was asked to give the place a name, he suggested Henry Dwight of New York who had invested a fortune into the building of the railroad.
 And so it was.

 At this time railroad stops often became towns and Dwight was no different.
 Morgan went on to build the first mill in 1859 and donated the land for the Presbyterian Church.
 A man named David McWilliams soon built a store that did a booming business during its first year.
 Later he would help to build the first school in town and started the town’s first bank, now known as the Bank of Dwight.

-In 1879 Dwight was a still a quiet railroad town when young Dr. Leslie Keeley opened the doors of the Keeley Institute, the first medical institution to treat alcoholism as a disease.
+In 1879 Dwight was still a quiet railroad town when young Dr. Leslie Keeley opened the doors of the Keeley Institute, the first medical institution to treat alcoholism as a disease.
 By the 1890’s Keeley Institutes were located in nearly every state in the nation and many overseas.

 When Keeley died in 1900, his partner and friend, John R. Oughton, became president of the corporation.
 Oughton renovated a building that was used as the Keeley Club House and adding to it, made it his home, which was known as “The Manse.”
 Today, the building operates as a restaurant with large banquet facilities and is called the Country Mansion.